Zach McKinstry Player Props: Tigers vs. Diamondbacks

 Zach McKinstry At The Plate

-- McKinstry has seven doubles, a triple, four home runs and 25 walks while hitting .265.
+- McKinstry is hitting .256 with seven doubles, a triple, four home runs and 25 walks.

+- Among the qualified hitters in MLB action, he ranks 84th in batting average, 29th in on-base percentage, and 120th in slugging.

+- McKinstry has reached base via a hit in 33 games this year (of 54 played), and had multiple hits in seven of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.